hsaghir/hsaghir.github.io/_posts/data_science/-2017-08-03-unreasonable-elegance-deep-generative-models.md

 - Since the posterior $$p(z|x)$$ is intractable in this model, we need to use approximate inference for latent variable inference and parameter learning.
 Two common approaches are:
     + MCMC inference: assymptotically unbiased but it's expensive, hard to assess the Markov chain convergence and manifests large variance in gradient estimation.
     + Variational inference: fast, and low variance in gradient with reparameterization trick. well suited to the use of deep neural nets for parameterizing conditional distributions.
 Also well-suited to using deep neural networks to amortize the inference of local latent variables $${z_1,..., z_n}$$ with a single deep neural network.

+## Bayesian network vs Parameterization network
+As can be seen, the probabilistic graphical model (Bayesian network), the generative model factorization, the inference model factorization, the ELBO objective, and even the variational inference procedure, don't include any information about how the conditional distributions in the graph are parameterized.
+Therefore, in implementation we can seperate these two parts and have two parts in the deep generative model implementation code:
+1. The graphical model, inference and generative network factorizations, the ELBO, and even the variational inference procedures.
+2. The parameterizations using neural network

 ## Model vs Action
 - We can build a generative model by pairing a model, inference scheme and build an algorithms for density estimation of the model.
 There are therefore, two distinct things we might be interested in, first is building a model.
 Second is what to do with this model.
 If we want to make decisions and act upon the model then we face the problem of reinforcement learning.
 We build a model first and then put it in an environment to take actions and get rewards in order to evolve.